Last updated on September 18th, 2020

 Flip-top bottles are recommended for storing, because the kombucha will carbonate as it rests, and the pressure will build up in the bottle.
 These are strong enough to withstand it.

-Read the full recipe below and watch the video on how to make kombucha, and you’ll be a pro in no time.
+Read the full recipe below and watch the video, and you’ll be a pro in no time.

 For the SCOBY